13 Of The Gold Coast’s Best Steak Restaurants In 2026

 If a single restaurant could claim ‘best steak on the Gold Coast’, kōst might be it.
 This sprawling 130-seat establishment flows from outdoor pavilion to booth and table fine dining—picture cream walls and stone tabletops, punctuated by pops of turquoise and gold.

-Making the choice between the marbled tenderloin, MB5+ Wagyu rump cap, and the MB3+ Black Tyde striploin should be illegal.
+From the over embers menu, making the choice between the marbled tenderloin, MB4-5 Wagyu rump cap, and the Oakey Tenderloin Black Angus should be illegal.
 Or, for something truly exceptional, go the signature dry-aged cut.
-Be warned: it’s the kind of char-grilled magic that might make eating steak anywhere else a disappointment.
-P.S. kōst is one of our top 25 Gold Coast restaurants.
-Check out the full list here.
+Be warned: it’s the kind of char-grilled magic that might make you never able to cook steak to your satisfaction again.

 Lars Bar & Grill